bulletmark/sleep-inhibitor/README.md

 [elogind](https://github.com/elogind/elogind)).
 Some examples of the default plugins provided are:

+1. Plugin to inhibit sleep while any audio is playing.

-1. Plugin to inhibit sleep while [Plex](https://plex.tv/) media server is serving content.
+2. Plugin to inhibit sleep while [Plex](https://plex.tv/) media server is serving content.

-2. Plugin to inhibit sleep while [Jellyfin](https://jellyfin.org/) media server is serving content.
+3. Plugin to inhibit sleep while [Jellyfin](https://jellyfin.org/) media server is serving content.

-3. Plugin to inhibit sleep while a specified process is running.
+4. Plugin to inhibit sleep while a specified process is running.
 I use this to prevent sleep while my home backup is running.

 You can also create your own custom plugins.
 They are extremely trivial